brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

 The month May marks the first year anniversary of a client project I've been working on at Spatie.
-I thought it useful to share some statistics with the community, and give you a feeling what a "real life web project" might look like.
+I thought it useful to share some statistics with the community, and give you a feeling of what a "real life web project" might look like.

 Let's start with a general overview.
-The project is a long-running web application.
-Right now it features a comprehensive admin interface to manage inventories, contacts and contracts;
+The project, a web application, features an admin interface to manage inventories, contacts and contracts;
 bookings, automatic invoicing and about ten third party integrations.

-In the future we'll be exposing several features to the outside via an API, its main goal to power a mobile app for clients of the platform.
+In the future we'll be exposing several of these features to the outside via an API, its main goal to power a mobile app for clients of the platform.
 The admin panel is already in use in production.